40 of my Favourite Genealogy Indexes / Sources

 - Ryerson Index.
 Extracts from death and funeral notices, and a few probate notices and obituaries, in Australian newspapers.
 A great way to find exact death dates if you can't get them from Registrar-General's indexes.

 - Yorkshire Collection.
 The largest online collection of Yorkshire records!
-I've had great success with this, and millions more records (including images of original parish records) were added in 2016.
+I've had great success with this, and millions more records (including images of original parish records) have been added in recent years.
 Search each record set separately.
 Highlight/copy the results list, paste it into a spreadsheet, study the results, then view any images that may be relevant.
 Look at the transcription too, because it usually has the source citation.

 - National Probate Calendar.
 This includes people from all over the world, so don't be put off by its official title (Index of Wills and Administrations, England and Wales).
 For 1858-1966 and 1973-1995 the most powerful search options are on Ancestry, but to search other years or order copies of wills, use the Government site.